This page is a work in progress with more questions and answers being added as they arise.

 Can we bring bikes?

-We enjoy cycling and we are working on getting our “Cyclists Welcome” accreditation; in the meantime, we can accommodate two or three bikes in the front porch.
-It’s best not to leave them outside because of the wind.
-We are working on improving our facilities for cyclists, so please get in touch to let us know what you need for your stay.
+We enjoy cycling and we are working on getting our “Cyclists Welcome” accreditation; in the meantime, we can accommodate two or three bikes in an out-house out of the weather.
+Please get in touch to let us know what you need for your stay.

 Can we bring motorcycles?

 Yes, but depending on the time of year there may be potholes, and bear in mind that we don’t have covered or secure accommodation for motorcycles.

 Staying at the Cottage